CfSOtago/GREENGridData/docs/ggOverviewReport.md

 # Data collection duration

-Figure \@ref{fig:liveDataHouseholds} shows the total number of households for whom grid spy data exists on a given date by sample and indicates that for analytic purposes the period from April 2015 to March 2016 (indicated) would offer the maximum number of households.
+Figure \@ref{fig:liveDataHouseholds} shows the total number of households for whom GridSpy data exists on a given date by sample and indicates that for analytic purposes the period from April 2015 to March 2016 (indicated) would offer the maximum number of households.

 <div class="figure">
 <img src="ggOverviewReport_files/figure-html/liveDataHouseholds-1.png" alt="Sample size over time"  />